Medium bearing TB7

 Collet: Clean the router collet in the same way, placing a small drop of oil inside the collet to dissolve resin build-up.

 Grub screws: Regularly check that the grub screw in the side of the cutter has not vibrated loose.
 Alternatively, use a product like ‘Loctite’ to fix the grub screw in place.
 Hint: to glue in a grub screw, do it over a light coloured cloth on a table.
-Position the screw hole over the flat edge on the cutter housing.
+Position the screw hole over the flat edge on the cutter collar.
 Place a small drop of ‘Loctite’ in the hole and screw in the grub screw.

 All Gifkins Dovetail cutters are designed for use in a table mounted router, and should not be used in a hand held router.
 We don’t guarantee cutters against breaking.
 The spiral cutter in particular, has a fine tip and should always be used in the table with a fence.